cryptopp-modern/cryptopp-modern.com/content/docs/api/symmetric/ChaCha20-Poly1305.md

 {{< callout type="info" >}}
 **Do:**
 - Use ChaCha20-Poly1305 on systems without AES-NI hardware
-- Use when constant-time operation is critical (no timing side-channels)
+- Use when constant-time operation is important (ChaCha20-Poly1305 is designed for simple, constant-time software implementations)
 - Use 96-bit (12-byte) nonces
 - Generate random nonces for each message (or use counters)
 - Include associated data (AAD) for metadata authentication

 **Avoid:**
 - Reusing nonces with the same key (catastrophic security failure)
-- Using on systems with AES-NI (AES-GCM will be faster)
+- Generally avoid on systems with AES-NI if maximum throughput is your primary goal (AES-GCM will usually be faster)
 - Nonces smaller than 96 bits
 {{< /callout >}}